kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 One should notice that the minus sign in the first equation doesn't really exist due to physical constrain.
 (Readers will try to figure out this point in the homework assignment). $2m+1$ in the second equation comes from the Sturm-Liouville theorem.

 Observing {eq}`dispersion`, it's not hard to find that the first equation is non-dispersive (i.e.,  wave length won't influence the propagation speed).
-In addition, it represents a pure gravity wave, which can be proved by calculating the PV in {eq}`shallow_water_linear_no_dimension3`.
+In addition, it represents a pure gravity wave, which can be proved by calculating the PV in {eq}`shallow_water_linear_no_dimension3` (I will leave the practice to the reviewer).
+For the second equation, we can category the terms into three groups.
+(1) Rossby wave dominated regimes (2) Gravity wave dominated regimes, and (3) in-between.

+#### Case 1
+The main balance happens between